- Be one of the few. Converse is one of only a handful of colleges in the state to offer a Minor in Applied Computing.

 In addition to the skills listed above, you will learn the process of building and maintaining a web site, as well as the design theory behind a good website.
 You will acquire the basic tools to design and build websites, including markup languages, scripting languages, and network protocols, as well as the skills to manipulate digital images and graphics.

-- CSC 125 FYS: How Computers are Making Us or CSC 126 Navigating the Revolution: an Introduction to Digital Studies (3 hours)
+- Navigating the Revolution: An Introduction to Digital Studies

 Computing applies to every industry.
 Here are just a few ways this minor could enhance your career: